 I’m thrilled to finally have access to enough trap bars to make trap bar deadlifting our main deadlift variation for this season.
 It’s easier to get into proper position for long-limbed rowers and provides a much more balanced lift between the anterior chain (quadriceps) and posterior chain (hamstrings, glutes, and back) with less shear force on the spine.

+An additional goal of fall rowing strength training is to continue building muscle and improving muscular balance to build for future performance and reduce risk of injury.
 Assistance work is next and is focused on muscular effort, generating more fatigue, and building up muscles neglected by rowing-specific training.
 Examples of a few of our circuits include:

 - Circuit 1: 4 rounds of 8 reps each